-Please tell us your profession.
+Please tell us a little about yourself.

 Explain/describe one of your proudest mom moments recently.

 My daughter is 2 years old, so I can’t say that I have a ton of “proud valedictorian mum moments” but here are a few that come to mind.

 At her 18-month checkup, her pediatrician was astonished to see that she has a vocabulary of a 2 ½ year old.
 We were none the wiser!
 I guess that would makes sense as to why she loves counting to 10 (and almost 20) and knows her colours.

 When my husband dropped Kennedy off at daycare one day, her teacher complimented her on wanting to clean and wipe off the tables.
 That must come from her OCD mum!
 LOL

 One day, while I was at work, I received a text from another mum who was visiting her child at her daycare.
 She told me that one of the other kids started crying and Kennedy walked up to and put her arm around her, said “it’s OK” and gave her a kiss on the cheek.
 For a 2-year-old to show empathy is beyond what I would expect!